Arrow BOOK

 Safety note

-Please inform your consultant if you take blood thinners, have allergies, diabetes, active infection, are pregnant, or have had previous reactions to steroid or local anaesthetic.
-You may need someone to drive you home depending on the medications used.
+Please inform your consultant if you take blood thinning medication, have allergies, diabetes, active infection, are pregnant, or have had previous reactions to steroid or local anaesthetic.
+Depending on the medicines used, you may need someone to drive you home after the procedure.

-Arrange a consultation to discuss whether a thoracic epidural injection may be appropriate for you.
+Arrange a consultation to discuss whether thoracic epidural injection may be appropriate for your symptoms.

 Book A Consultation